 - Turn the slow cooker to the high setting.Cook for 4 hours although exact times will depend on your slow cooker and the size of your chopped vegetables.

-- Remove the slow cooker lid and mix the stew.Remove the bigger pieces of Jackfruit that have not broken down during cooking.Add the lid back onto the slow cooker.
+- Give the stew a good mix.
+Remove the bigger pieces of Jackfruit that have not broken down during cooking.
+Add the lid back onto the slow cooker.

-- Place the Jackfruit onto a chopping board and using 2 forks to pull the strands apart or press with one fork and gently squash the strands apart.Place the pulled Jackfruit back into the slow cooker and stir it through the stew.
+- Place the jackfruit onto a chopping board and using 2 forks to pull the strands apart or press with one fork and gently squash the strands apart.Place the pulled jackfruit back into the slow cooker and stir it through the stew.

 - Check the seasoning and add salt and pepper to taste if necessary.Stir through the optional nutritional yeast flakes and liquid smoke if liked.2 tablespoon nutritional yeast flakes, 2 teaspoon liquid smoke